pedroforbeck/sentinel/README.md

 <br><br>

 > **Abstract**<br>
-> This repository contains **Sentinel**, an intelligent API Gateway and security layer currently under active development.
-Acting as the single point of entry for the ecosystem, its primary responsibility is to handle cross-cutting concerns such as authentication, request routing, rate limiting, and threat monitoring before traffic ever hits the underlying domain microservices.
+> This repository contains **Sentinel**, a centralized monitoring and auditing service currently under active development.
+Acting as the silent observer of the ecosystem, its primary responsibility is to consume events asynchronously via **Apache Kafka**.
+It records user actions, system alerts, and task statuses in real-time, providing an immutable audit trail without impacting the performance of the core domain microservices.

 <br>